-Here is some help puzzling out the finer points.
+Here is some help puzzling out the finer points, based on individual examples.

 About four years ago, my wife and I bought a suburban home from a couple who'd lived there for about ten years, and told us how much their children enjoyed using the pond on its border.
 Sure enough, our children have been enjoying swimming in the pond each summer for the last five years.
 But recently, the neighbor who borders our pond had a land survey done.
 His lawyer sent us a letter telling us that the pond is actually on his side of the property, not ours.
 Is there a way we can claim ownership of the pond, based on our use, the prior owner's use, and the fact that our neighbor never even dips a toe in the pond?